 The Thousand Islands Bridge Authority, owners of historic Boldt Castle and Yacht House, present these two premier 1000 Islands attractions with their fascinating stories, historic structures, scenic views, beautiful gardens and grounds featuring Heart Island’s Italian Gardens and Statuary providing a classic and romantic addition to our exterior attraction with its themed four-season marble statues and water fountain this garden has become a favorite for our visitors.
 For years the Boldt Facilities have struggled to maintain operations at full capacity during power outages an issue finally remedied with the installation of a new 150 KW generator providing the Boldt Facilities with uninterrupted power while affording our visitors with a consistent, safe, secure and pleasant Boldt Castle experience.
-Introduced in 2016 was a new Boldt Castle Audio Guide which was available in a small mp3 device, beginning with the 2018 season this audio guide will be available to our visitors by down loading an app to their smart phones.
-This audio guide provides over an hour of audio taking visitors through time to hear and learn about the fascinating life and times of George Boldt and the Thousand Islands Bridge Authority’s role in rehabilitating these historic structures.
+Introduced in 2018, our audio guide is now available to our visitors by downloading an app to their smart phones.
+This audio guide provides over an hour of audio, taking visitors through the fascinating life and times of George Boldt and the Thousand Islands Bridge Authority’s role in rehabilitating these historic structures.

 Boldt Yacht House: